Ticket Interception

 2. If the user is provided with knowledge answers, they can view the provided snippets or select the provided links to view the entire text.

 3. If the user receives a form to fill out, they can submit the form (either through the service portal or the chat interface, if enabled).
-Once the form is submitted, the bot will close the original ticket and create a new one that it will link to in the comments of the original to avoid agent confusion.
+Once the form is submitted, the AI Assistant will close the original ticket and create a new one that it will link to in the comments of the original to avoid agent confusion.

-The exact resolution can vary depending on the skill and the channel from which the user takes action (i.e. from chat or the ticket comment).
+The exact resolution can vary depending on the plugin and the channel from which the user takes action (i.e. from chat or the ticket comment).
 If the solution the user receives doesn’t solve their issue, the user can rephrase their problem or ask for more help from the Service Desk.

 Audit Trail